Looking for the best way to clean up your online reputation? Hit up Better Reputation or Reputation Defense Network.

 The Difficult Parts of Removing Unwanted Google Search Results

-Some type of content is difficult or impossible to remove from Google search results.
-For example, content types like Sex Offender Registry Listings, government or law enforcement public records, and telephone numbers may be impossible to remove.
+Some types of content are difficult or impossible to remove.
+For example, content like Sex Offender Registry Listings, public records, and telephone numbers may present a significant challenge.

 Step 1 – Start with the Content You Control

-By far, the easiest type of content to remove from search results is the one that you own and control.
-This content includes your social media accounts, website, blogs, YouTube channel, and other online assets.
+Content you control is the easiest thing to remove from search results.
+This includes your social media accounts, website, blogs, YouTube channel, and other online assets.

-Start by deleting the unwanted web page.
+The first place to look is your own website.
+Start by deleting any unwanted pages and posts.
 The process may look slightly different depending on your content management system (CMS).
 WordPress is a popular option, so we’ll use it for this example.

-The deleted web page will be stored in the Trash folder and can be recovered.
+The deleted web page will be stored in the Trash folder and can be recovered if you change your mind.
 You can also delete the page permanently from the trash if you wish.

 Block the URL from Google Search Results